A collaboration between The Coterie Theatre and UMKC School of Social Work

 There are many schools in the greater Kansas CIty area with little or no teen mental wellness support.
 Kansas City educators have communicated the need for programming for middle school students on mental health.
 The hope of Project Daylight is to create early intervention and, as a result, prevent serious mental health crisis in later years.

 THE COMMUNITY TAKES A STAND

-Help us send Project DAYLIGHT into all KC area schools free of charge.
-Designed to engage teens on difficult subjects while resolutely refusing to talk down to them, Project DAYLIGHT aims to break down the stigma and stereotypes around mental health.
+Help us send Project Daylight into all KC area schools free of charge.
+Designed to engage teens on difficult subjects while refusing to talk down to them, Project Daylight aims to break down the stigma and stereotypes around mental health.
 Stand up with our amazing group of donors that are supporting a program that empowers teens by providing them with essential mental health education.

 OUR TRACK RECORD

-Our Dramatic HIV/STDs Project (DSHP) is an award-winning arts education program that has educated Kansas City youth in schools for 25 years.
-This program engages teens in a dramatic and impactful way that changes teen attitudes on HIV and STD transmission.
+Our Dramatic STD/HIV Project was an award-winning arts education program that educated Kansas City youth in schools for over 25 years.
+This program engaged teens in a dramatic and impactful way that changed teen attitudes on HIV and STD transmission.

-- Collaboration with UMKC Schools of Medicine, Pharmacy and Nursing and KU School of Medicine
+- Collaboration with UMKC Schools of Medicine, Pharmacy, Nursing & Health Studies; and KU School of Nursing

 - Presented free of charge in schools and community organizations throughout Greater KC